vmware-samples/cloud-native-storage-self-service-manager/README.md

 **Note**: If a registered cluster later gets decommissioned or deleted from the vCenter, don't forget to deregister it from CNS manager as well.
 This will ensure a smooth execution of functionalities offered through CNS manager.

-## Upgrading cns-manager
-See the [upgrade instructions](docs/book/deployment/upgrade.md) if you're upgrading previously deployed cns-manager instance to a newer release.
 ## Functionalities currently offered through cns-manager

-* **Storage vMotion for CNS volumes**
-This feature allows migrating volumes from one datastore to another.
-Read [here](docs/book/features/storage_vmotion.md) for more details about this feature.

 * **Orphan volumes detection & deletion**
 This feature allows detecting/deleting orphan volumes that are not being used in any of the registered Kubernetes clusters on the vCenter.
 Read [here](docs/book/features/orphan_volumes.md) for more details about this feature.